Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

 let's create a stylesheet:

 `$ touch styles.css`

-_Exercise: link your stylesheet to your HTML pages and transfer all your styling into it.
-Now add a univeral style to your html like a background-color.
-Why might the styles not have been applied to your sub-pages?_

 Pseudo Selectors: styling that is assigned to a state of a page element or specific subset of elements: